 - A 20-30% weekly water change is required to remove excess useless nutrients and debris that can promote algae growth or pollute the water for its inhabitants.

-- If algae are out of control, introduce algae-eating species like Amano shrimp or Otocinclus into the tank.
+- If algae are out of control, introduce algae-eating tank mates like Amano shrimp or Otocinclus into the tank.

 - If plant is not thriving in your aquarium, try adjusting lighting, CO2, or fertilization as needed.
 If not, even grow, experiment with another plant.